ankamahjohnson/blog-post/README.md

 # blog-post
-Designed a blog post with "HTML" and "CSS"
+Designed a blog post with "HTML" and "CSS".
-Animated analog clock with a glowing core  Built as a beautiful, lightweight web component.
-Built with HTML, CSS, and JavaScript.

 ## Live Demo